 Originally from North Dakota, Katherine Nelson-Tracey holds a Bachelor’s degree in Secondary Music Education and a Master’s Degree in Vocal Performance from the University of North Dakota.
 In 1998 she earned a second Master’s degree in Choral Conducting from George Mason University.
 Katherine teaches voice and piano in her private studio in Woodbridge, VA, and serves as an adjunct professor for the Woodbridge campus of Northern Virginia Community College, teaching voice and piano.
 She is the founding director of NDC through which NVCC students can earn ensemble credit.
 She is active in the American Choral Directors Association and has served as the Repertoire and Standards Chair for Community Choruses and 2-Year Colleges on the Virginia ACDA Cabinet over the past ten years.
-She sings with the National Philharmonic Chorale at Strathmore Music Center in MD and is the soprano I section leader.
+She sings with the National Philharmonic Chorale at Strathmore Music Center in MD.
 Katherine lives in Woodbridge with her husband, Bill, and is the proud parent of four children and grandparent of nine grandsons and two grandaughters.

 Originally from the suburbs of New York City, Tom has mostly lived in the suburbs of Boston, Philadelphia, and Washington, DC, plus two winters in exile in Rome, NY.
 He holds a liberal arts degree from Haverford College with a major in music composition, and he spent his working years as an IT contractor, mostly for or against the federal government.
 He has directed a number of choral ensembles in the Washington area, including the Friday Morning Music Club Chorale's a cappella group, the Collegium Musicum, and barbershop choruses in Centreville, Loudoun County, and Fairfax, Virginia.
 He sings baritone in a barbershop quartet called Just Four Grins, with the Friday Morning Music Club Chorale, with his wife in their church choir, and of course with the New Dominion Choraliers, where he is also the Assistant Director.
 Tom and his wife have, collectively, four sons, four daughters-in-law, and nine grandchildren, scattered across North America from New Hampshire to California to Mexico.

 Position: Assistant Director